Hurst Green Church of England Primary School & Nursery

 b) for children under two, educational provision of any kind.

 Our policy is to identify children with any type of special need as early as possible.
 Class teachers keep a constant check on children’s progress and any problems are discussed with parents and carers.
-We have in place a systematic record keeping system which enables our

 Parent Support